i211534/FireCar-Autonomous-Firefighter/README.md

 ## Overview

-FireCar explores an end-to-end perception-to-action pipeline for indoor fire
+FireCar explores an end to end perception to action pipeline for indoor fire
 response:

 1. A Raspberry Pi camera captures the environment.
 2. Custom Ultralytics YOLO models detect fire, obstacles, and the robot.
 3. OpenCV converts detections into a `50 × 50` occupancy grid.
-4. A vehicle-aware A* planner generates a route to the detected fire.
+4. A vehicle aware A* planner generates a route to the detected fire.
 5. Python sends movement and spray commands over UART.
-6. A Flask API exposes camera, navigation, threshold, and fire-log data.
+6. A Flask API exposes camera, navigation, threshold, and fire log data.
 7. A Next.js dashboard provides monitoring and manual controls.

 ```text